jnidzwetzki/mysql-ha-cloud/README.md

 In this example, a cluster consisting of four nodes running Debian 10 is used.
 The following services are deployed on the cluster:

 * Three Consul instances, they are used for election of the primary MySQL server, for service discovery, and for providing additional information about the state of the cluster.
-* Three instances (replicated) of the minio object storage to store MySQL backups.
+* One of the MinIO object storage to store MySQL backups.
 These backups are used to bootstrap new MySQL replicas automatically.
+MinIO needs at least to provide four nodes / volumes to provide highly available.
+In addition, deploying such a setup without labeling the Docker nodes and creating stateful volumes is hard.
+The data on the S§ Bucket are re-written periodically.
+Therefore, we don't deploy a highly available and replicated version of MinIO in this example.
 * One primary MySQL server (read/write) and two read-only MySQL replicas.

-All deployed services are running three replicas.
-The four nodes should be running in different availability zones.
+The four Docker nodes should be running in different availability zones.
 Therefore, one Docker node or availability zones can fail, and the MySQL service is still available.

 When one Docker node fails, the aborted Docker containers are re-started on the remaining nodes.
 If the primary MySQL fails, one of the replicas MySQL servers is promoted to the new primary MySQL server, and a new replica Server is started.
 If one of the replicas MySQL servers fails, a new replica MySQL server is started, provisioned, and configured.